Trail planner designed for the AR era

 Brisa is an experimental app developed in Unity.
 It aimed to test the boundaries of AR tech and check how intuitive it might be to regular users.
 As a designer specializing in mobile I was happy to take on that challenge.

-The main problem was to figure out a way to translate established UI patters into 3D space.
-Rather than just copying 2D interface which, while practical, I feel ignores most of AR’s potential.
-Augmented Reality apps can be so much more than couple of iPads hanging in the air.
+The main problem was to figure out a way to translate UI patterns into 3D space.
+I didn't want to just copy 2D interfaces which, while practical, ignores most of AR’s potential.
+Augmented Reality apps can be so much more than a couple of iPads hanging in the air.

 4 stages of UI design, starting with a flat interface, making way towards fully 3D UI